Keksuccino/docs_fancymenu/docs/home.md

 # For Developers

-If your are a developer and want to make an addon for FancyMenu or integrate FancyMenu in your mod, better take a look at the [developer documentation](https://github.com/Keksuccino/FancyMenu-Dev-Docs/wiki).
+If your are a developer and want to make an addon for FancyMenu or integrate FancyMenu in your mod, you should take a look at the [developer documentation](https://github.com/Keksuccino/FancyMenu-Dev-Docs/wiki).

 # Getting Started

-The first time using FancyMenu can be a bit overwhelming, but don't worry, most of it is actually pretty self-explaining once you start working with it!
+The first time using FancyMenu can be a bit overwhelming, but don't worry, most of it is actually pretty self-explanitory once you start working with it!

 > Please **keep in mind** that this page is just to get into FancyMenu and help you with your **very first steps**.
 Make sure to also check out the rest of the documentation for more in-detail information about FancyMenu's features!